WP-Panda/masterhand.pros/wp-content/plugins/ga-google-analytics/readme.txt

 __Notes:__

 Global Site Tag is required for Google Analytics 4.
 For steps on setting up GA 4, check out the [plugin homepage](https://wordpress.org/plugins/ga-google-analytics/) (under "GA Tracking Options").
+This information also is available at [Plugin Planet](https://plugin-planet.com/ga-pro-enable-google-analytics-4/).

 Also note that it can take 24-48 hours after adding the tracking code before any analytical data appears in your [Google Analytics account](https://developers.google.com/analytics/).
 To check that the GA tacking code is included, look at the source code of your web page(s).
 Learn more at the [Google Analytics Help Center](https://support.google.com/analytics/?hl=en#topic=3544906).